ravivyas84/go-blog/posts/devtools-and-moats.md

 [Years ago I wrote about how low-code tools](/2019/12/05/forget-nocode-the-next-big-wave-is-lowcode/) would change the face of computing.
 The progression from no-code to low-code to AI-as-the-coder is a line I've been tracing for a while now.
 We might be at the logical extreme of it.
 Excel was the "proxy app" building tool, Claude can build actual apps for the same folks.

+## So what is the future of dev tools & Moats?

+The long read you just went thought, is really just a long way of saying one thing: the future of dev tools is might just be tools like Claude Code & Codex, powered by foundation model companies.
+The will aggregate all the demand at the top of the "jobs to be done funnel".
+It is the dev tools version of no one needs a drill, they need a 1 inch hole.

+Agentic tools will strip away all the layers, thus the moats.

-## The Open Question
+## Open Questions

-I don't know what the future of moats is.
+I don't know what the future of dev tools or moats is, this essay is just a meditation on a possible future.

-I don't know what the UI of a dev tool looks like when the primary consumer is an agent.
-I don't know what the business model is.
-I don't know how you charge.

 I do know the direction.
 It is changing  quickly for those paranoid as we push the limits at the bleeding edge, and slowly for everyone else.

-I don't know what the future for moats is, or if there a future of moats if you are not a foundation model company.
-Do you?